Intersession / Spring 2022

-Students should select whether they are advised by the College of Arts and Sciences Academic Advising Center, a departmental faculty member or if they are currently studying abroad for more detailed course registration information.
+Students should select whether they are advised by the College of Arts and Sciences Academic Advising Center, or a departmental faculty member.

 College of Arts and Sciences Academic Advising Centerplus or minus

-Students should consult the Course Schedule Search, their CAPP Report and their respective Program of Study (also found in the University Catalog) and fill out their CAS Registration Form to the best of their ability prior to their assigned pre-registration appointment.
-An example of a completed CAS Registration Form can be found here.
+Students should consult the Course Schedule Search , their DegreeWorks account and their respective Programs of Study (also found in the University Catalog ) and fill out their CAS Registration Form to the best of their ability prior to their assigned pre-registration appointment.

 Departmental Faculty Advisorplus or minus

 Students advised by a departmental faculty member will receive an e-mail from the Office of the Registrar and Academic Services pertaining to important course registration information in their University of Scranton e-mail account in February.
-Students should pick-up a CAS Registration Form from the College of Arts and Sciences Dean's Office, located in St. Thomas Hall, 208.
+Students should download a CAS Registration Form here.
+Instructions for filling out and signing a digital copy of the registration form can be found on the CAS Updates page.
 Students should contact their faculty advisor and schedule an advising appointment prior to their registration date.
 A student's faculty advisor is listed on the upper left-hand side of their Curriculum and Program Planning (CAPP) Report.
-Students can access their online CAPP Report through their portal.
-Students can find their faculty advisor's office hours here.
-Students should consult the Course Schedule Search, their CAPP Report and their respective Program of Study (also found in the University Catalog) and fill out their CAS Registration Form to the best of their ability prior to their pre-registration appointment.
-An example of a completed CAS Registration Form can be found here.
+Students can access their online CAPP Report or online Degree Works Audit through their portal.
+Students should consult the Course Schedule Search , their CAPP Report and their respective Program of Study (also found in the University Catalog ) and fill out their CAS Registration Form to the best of their ability prior to their pre-registration appointment.

 Prior to registration, students should ensure there are no holds on their account and confirm term PIN access.
 A hold will prevent anyone from registering a student in classes.
 If there is a hold on a student's account, the student should identify which office placed the hold on their account in their student portal and contact the appropriate office.
 A student must meet with their faculty advisor to receive their term PIN.